-YouTube: Shooting Reported At San Bruno, CA Headquarters — See Tweets & Video From Staff
+Youtube Shooting: Multiple Injuries Reported After Shots Fired Inside CA Headquarters

 Police are currently investigating gunshots heard shortly after 1:00 PM PST inside YouTube’s office in San Bruno, CA, and employees and YouTubers have taken to Twitter to share eyewitness accounts.
 “Active shooter at YouTube HQ.
 Heard shots and saw people running while at my desk.
 Now barricaded inside a room with coworkers,” one employee tweeted on April 3.
 “I think there might be a shooter in my building.
 The fire alarm went off so we started to evacuate and then people [started] running saying there was a shooter,” read another chilling account.

-UPDATE: The Zuckerberg San Francisco General Hospital has confirmed to a local NBC affiliate that “they are receiving patients” following the incident, but specific injuries have not yet been reported.
+The Zuckerberg San Francisco General Hospital has confirmed to a local NBC affiliate that “they are receiving patients” following the incident, but specific injuries have not yet been reported.
+Stanford Health Care has confirmed that it’s treating “four to five patients from the shooting.”

+An eyewitness at YouTube HQ tells HollywoodLife.com exclusively: “What I heard were a series loud shots in multiple succession that sounded like they were coming from an automatic weapon.
+I was close to the exit, so I got out of there quick.”

 “We can confirm that there is an active shooter situation at 901 Cherry Ave.
 At this moment in time we do not have any details to disclose other as we encourage everyone to monitor our social media accounts for any updates,” the San Bruno Police department tells HollywoodLife.com.
 “Police activity at 901 Cherry Ave, please stay out of the area,” San Bruno Police also tweeted.

-Note: UPDATE: TMZ has obtained police dispatch audio, and according to the recording, the alleged suspect is a female who has sustained a gunshot wound to the chest.
-A handgun was also found near the alleged suspect’s body.